Glaucoma - Diagnosis, Symptoms, and Treatment

 After cataracts, glaucoma is the second leading cause of blindness worldwide, and the disease most typically affects people over the age of 60.
-With an ever-growing senior population in the United States, it’s estimated about 3 million Americans have glaucoma—many undiagnosed.
+With an ever-growing senior population in the United States, it’s estimated that more than 3 million Americans have glaucoma—many undiagnosed.

 Your eyes contain a clear fluid (aqueous humor) that delivers nutrients to the structures in your eyes that are involved in sight.
 When this fluid does not drain properly from the eye through something called the trabecular meshwork, it builds up and causes the internal pressure to increase.